-CDL supports instructors through a variety of quality initiatives using the UNM Online Course Standard rubric.
+Digital Learning @ CTL supports instructors through a variety of quality initiatives using the UNM Online Course Standards Rubric (Word Version).
 This rubric provides a framework for online course design, and serves as a guide for instructors in developing new online courses and in self-assessing existing online courses.
 Its guidelines will also assist deans, chairs, and distance learning coordinators in developing and improving online course design and instruction in their programs.

-There are several quality initiatives that incorporate the Online Course Standards Rubric: New and Redesigned Online Courses, Accelerated Learning Course Reviews, Golden Paw Awards, and Quality Matters.
+There are several quality initiatives that incorporate the Online Course Standards Rubric: New and Redesigned Online Courses, Accelerated Learning Course Reviews, Golden Paw Certification, and Quality Matters.

-The Golden Paw award recognizes instructors whose courses have surpassed the highest standards of the Online Course Standards Rubric.
-Each Fall and Spring semester the Center for Digital Learning will put out a call for applications inviting eligible instructors to nominate their course for a Golden Paw review.
+The Golden Paw certification recognizes instructors whose courses have surpassed the highest standards of the Online Course Standards Rubric.
+Each Fall and Spring semester the Digital Learning @ CTL will put out a call for applications inviting eligible instructors to nominate their course for a Golden Paw review.
 To learn more, visit the OCAC Best Practice Initiative page.

 UNM is subscribed to the Quality Matters (QM) Program, a leading online education quality assurance program.
 QM is a peer-based review and certification program that also provides guidelines for best practices for online course development.
 To learn more, visit the Quality Matters page.